Pulumi

-- Smaller ecosystem than Terraform
+- Smaller community and ecosystem compared to Terraform

 Core Features

-| Multi-Language Support | Yes |
+| State Management | Yes |

-| Policy as Code | Yes |
+| Policy as Code (CrossGuard) | Yes |

-| Automated Testing | Yes |
+| Pulumi Service Backend | Yes |

 | Drift Detection | Yes |